calaldees/teachingWorkshops/teacherTraining/behaviour.md

 ### Tips

 * Keyboards up, Screens off
-    * Humans are like moths to a light-bulb - they CANNOT not use them
+    * Humans are like moths to a light-bulb - they CANNOT not use computers
     * Get RAZOR good at detecting a single mouse/keyboard click and stop immediately
         * (as you get more experienced you have more cognitive capacity to do this)
 * Routine for transitions